 You may have heard about SMART goals through the IDP (Individual Development Plan) online resource.
-If you haven’t completed an IDP and are interested in career planning, check out myidp.sciencecareers.org, a free online resource to help you plan your career and goals in your current work.
+If you are interested in career planning tools, check out these free online resources to help you plan and make progress on research and career goals:

 SMART stands for Specific, Measurable, Action-Oriented, Realistic, and Time-Bound.

 |M||Measurable||Could you determine whether or not you achieved this goal?|

 |A||Action-Oriented||Did you specify the action you will take?|